 Teens who earn a minimum amount will have to file annual income taxes.
 The minimum changes each year so it's important to stay on top of the latest tax laws.

-Talk to your teen beforehand about the forms she will fill out.
-Make sure she knows her social security number.
+Talk to your teen beforehand about the forms they will fill out.
+Make sure they know their social security number.
 You can find a W-4 form online and review it with your teen beforehand.

-Make sure she understands each section.
-And make sure she knows it's OK to ask her employer if she has any questions.
+Make sure they understand each section.
+And make sure they know it's OK to ask their employer if they have any questions.

-Explain that she should not sign legal paperwork without understanding it.
-And caution her against filling in forms with a guess if she doesn't know the answer.
+Explain that they should not sign legal paperwork without understanding it.
+And caution them against filling in forms with a guess if they don't know the answer.

-- Teens May Need to File Taxes for Unearned Income: If your teen has inherited money, stocks, or real estate, check with an accountant.
+If your teen has inherited money, stocks, or real estate, check with an accountant.
 Minors may have to report income if accounts are in their name.
-Minors who inherit such things from a grandparent or an aunt, for example, may suddenly have capital gains he needs to pay tax on.
+Minors who inherit such things from a grandparent or an aunt, for example, may suddenly have capital gains they need to pay tax on.

-- Unofficial Jobs Still Count as Income: If your teen mows lawns, babysits, or operates a small dog walking business, he still has to claim is income.
-He will be considered self-employed.
+If your teen mows lawns, babysits, or operates a small dog walking business, they still have to claim their income.
+They will be considered self-employed.

-So it's important for your teen to keep track of the money earns from those odd jobs.
-Each year, the threshold changes, so stay on top of the minimum amounts your teen can earn before he has to complete his taxes but it's usually only a few hundred dollars.
+So it's important for your teen to keep track of the money they earn from those odd jobs.
+Each year, the threshold changes, so stay on top of the minimum amounts your teen can earn before they have to complete their taxes but it's usually only a few hundred dollars.

 Federal income tax helps pay for services like law enforcement and repair of the national highways.
 And state tax may help pay for schools and jails and may assist people with disabilities.

-No matter what type of income your teen has, or whether he has to file income taxes, it's important to explain how taxes work.
-Then, your teen will have a better understanding of taxes and the economy when he becomes more gainfully employed as an adult.
+No matter what type of income your teen has, or whether they have to file income taxes, it's important to explain how taxes work.
+Then, your teen will have a better understanding of taxes and the economy when they become more gainfully employed as an adult.